 Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Hideki Makinoshima: _Metabolomics is a powerful technique to identify biomarkers for detecting early-stage cancer and predicting chemotherapy response of cancer patients.
+(19 words)_(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 Are there any specific areas of research that this method could provide insight into?